 You can avoid public WiFi, scammers, and burglars, but another important aspect of data protection is password styling.
-While many accounts offer two-step authentication and offer somewhat stringent password requirements, many people do not understand how critical a long password is to protecting your accounts.
+While many accounts offer two-step authentication and offer somewhat stringent password requirements, many people do not understand how critical a long password is to protect your accounts.

 Passwords can be cracked using tools known as rainbow tables.
 A rainbow table is a set of hash values that are matched to hashes translated from plaintext passwords.
 When a password is typed in and sent to a website so that you can obtain access, the password itself is sent as a hash, not in plain text.
 Rainbow tables allow hackers to cross-reference the hash with a table of hashes to decrypt your password.
 The longer and more diverse your password is, the harder it is to crack.

 Rainbow tables are one of the many reasons why individuals should not access password-protected identity data over public WiFi networks.

 Some good rules of thumb for your personal password policy are the following:

 - Never use the same password for multiple systems

 - Passwords should never contain words, slang, or acronyms

 - Set your accounts to lock you out after a certain number of unsuccessful password input attempts

 - Use different character types (uppercase, lowercase, numbers, symbols)